ctrine/auth/README.md

     query: {},
     // Request body.
     data: {},
-    // Additional headers; The basic headers e.g. Bearer required by OAuth2 is
+    // Additional headers; The basic headers e.g. “Bearer” required by OAuth2 is
     // already set by the provider.
     headers: {}
   })